EQWorks/mobileSDK-documentation/docs/iossdk_1.0.0.md

 #### logEvent

-logEvent helps to track user's activities.
-Additionally, provides an optional “properties” parameter to log any details.
-App developers are encouraged to use “properties” to provide activity-related information available in the app.
+logEvent method helps to track a user's activity.
+Additionally, provides an optional ```properties``` parameter to log any details.

 Method